|

 There is also a possibility to increase efficiency of programming completion by considering the type of arguments (which can be deducted from the command and its options) that particular command accepts.
 For example if you have type cd command you are interesting in the list of directories not any other type of files.

-Command completion is different is BASH and ksh93.
-In ksh93 it means two things:
+Command completion capabilities is different is BASH, ksh93 and zsh

-Bash has more elaborate completion system.
-The most primitive completion is when instead of typing in the arguments/options following a command, the user presses TAB TAB and the shell automatically inserts (or gives you the option of inserting) new text based on which bit of the full command you're editing.
+The most primitive completion is when instead of typing in the arguments/options following a command, the user presses TAB TAB and the shell automatically inserts (or gives you the option of inserting) filename based on context of command you're editing.

 If you had chosen -xvf instead, it would complete on files ending in .tar.
 Say there was also a file called allmail.tar in tmp: